markupdeclaration/scratchpad/README.md

 # scratchpad

-Share your thoughts through issues or pull requests
+Share your thoughts through issues or pull requests.